BxCppDev/Bayeux/source/bxemfield/examples/README.rst

 emfield examples
 ================

-List of examples : none for now.
+List of examples :

+- `ex01` : a example with a few simple EM fields